openssl/openssl/INSTALL.md

 unprivileged users cannot make changes to OpenSSL binaries or files, or install engines.
-If you already have a pre-installed version of OpenSSL as part of your Operating System it is recommended that you do not overwrite the system version and instead install to somewhere else.
+If you already have a pre-installed version of OpenSSL as part of your Operating System it is recommended that you do not overwrite the system version and instead install it somewhere else.

 Package builders who want to configure the library for standard locations, but have the package installed somewhere else so that it can easily be